Excitonic phases in a spatially separated electron-hole ladder model: Model Hamiltonian

 where $C^*$ is the double-chain propagation involving moving a hole and an electron simultaneously, while $C$ is the single-chain electron propagation (hole propagation $\bar{C}$ is defined similarly).
 When the two chains are decoupled, i.e. $U_2=0$, $C^*(i',i)=C(i',i)\bar{C}(i',i)$ so the difference

 indicates the bosonic correlator for the exciton propagation.
-The numerical coefficient $4$ is chosen so that $b(0)=1$ in the maximally coupled limit $U_2\to\infty$ where every rung is either empty or occupied by one exciton, i.e., no uncoupled electrons or holes.
+The numerical coefficient $4$ is chosen so that $b(0)=1$ in the maximally coupled limit $U_2\to\infty$ where every rung is either empty or occupied by one exciton with no uncoupled electrons or holes.
 Indeed, in this limit, $C^*(i, i), C(i, i), \bar{C}(i, i)$ that count the onsite occupancy of excitons, electrons, and holes, all read $1/2$ due to the half-filling and charge-neutrality conditions.
 The quantity $b(0)$ thus indicates how strong the electron-hole bound state or equivalently the bosonic correlation is.

-In Fig.~\ref{fig1}(a), we show $b(0)$ as a function of interaction strengths $U_1$ and $U_2$ in a 14-rung ladder system, i.e. 28 particles, with $b(0)>0$ for any non-zero $U_2$.
+In Fig.~\ref{fig1}(a), we show $b(0)$ as a function of interaction strengths $U_1$ and $U_2$ in a 14-rung ladder system, i.e., 28 sites, with $b(0)>0$ for any non-zero $U_2$.
 For small $U_1$, the exciton becomes tightly bound for $U_2\gtrsim 3$, resulting in a vertical crossover.
 For large $U_1$, $b(0)$ saturates trivially because the strong repulsive $U_1$ induces independent Wigner crystals on the two chains, and any $U_2>0$ can lock these crystals with each other.
-We dubbed the resultant state coherent Wigner crystal (CWC) because of the locking of the two crystals due to non-zero (albeit small) $U_2$.
+We call the resultant state coherent Wigner crystal (CWC) because of the locking of the two crystals due to non-zero (albeit small) $U_2$.

 The bosonic correlation also has information about the mobility of the exciton bound state, which is encoded in $b=\sum_{r=1}^{L/2}b(r)$ shown in Fig.~\ref{fig1}(b).
 At small $U_1$ and $U_2$, the onset of long-range bosonic correlation coincides with the formation of bosonic bound states.
+We note that the boson in the bosonic liquid phase is actually hard-core and acts similar to fermions in 1D.
+Thus this description does not contradict with the Luttinger liquid description of fermions.
+However, naming this phase ``bosonic liquid'' emphasizes the electron-hole bound states we are interested in and provides an intuitive distinction to the bosonic crystal phase at larger $U_2$.

-However, the exciton mobility vanishes at larger $U_2$ even where $b(0)$ clearly indicates the existence of strongly bound excitons.
-This is because excitons in our model are really hard-core bosons, which behave similarly to fermions in one dimension and tend to localize (rather than condense) under a repulsive interaction.
-This feature is specific to our 1D model and would not apply to 2D bilayers.
+The exciton mobility vanishes at larger $U_2$ even where $b(0)$ clearly indicates the existence of strongly bound excitons.
+This is because excitons in our 1D model are really hard-core bosons, which behave similarly to fermions in one dimension and tend to localize (rather than condense) under a repulsive interaction.
+This feature at large $U_2$ is specific to our 1D model and would not apply to 2D bilayers.
 To estimate the localization crossover in this large $U_2$ limit, we consider a simplified half-filled 2-rung ladder with $U_1=0$.
 The energy spectrum can be obtained by solving the $4\times 4$ matrix